apache/openwhisk/docs/actions.md

   In the result, you see that the lines are sorted.

+**Note**: For more information on invoking action sequences with multiple named parameters, see [Setting default parameters](./actions.md#setting-default-parameters)

 ## Creating Python actions

 The process of creating Python actions is similar to that of JavaScript actions.
 The following sections guide you through creating and invoking a single Python action, and adding parameters to that action.